This post may contain affiliate links. Please read our disclosure policy.

 - Cut a head of garlic in half horizontally and place on tray cut side up with other vegetables.
 Leave skin on but remove end so that it sits up straight without tipping.

-- Cut both limes in half horizontally and place on tray with other vegetables along with the half cut lemon.
+- Place cut limes on the tray with other vegetables along with the cut lemon.
 Both the lemon and limes should have the end slightly trimmed off so they sit straight without tipping.

 - Place the whole jalapeños on the tray with the fruit and vegetables.

 - Bring the tray to the grill and with the olive oil, brush the tops off all fruits and vegetables and place them all on the grill cut side down.
 (Leave jalapeños whole).
 Brush the tops with the rest of the oil.
-You only need to put a slight char on everything so only cook for about two to three minutes.
-Flip everything and cook for another two to three minutes.
+You only need to put a slight char on everything so only cook for as long as it takes to char the outsides, flipping as needed.

 - Remove all grilled vegetables and fruit to the tray and turn off the grill.